DevMountain/react-axios/README.md

 <br />

-If we take a look at our development server we'll see that our app is currently not compiling correctly.
+If we take a look at our development server, we'll see that our app is currently not compiling correctly.
 This is because some components are trying to connect to a store that doesn't exist.
 Let's create this store.
 Open `src/store.js`.
 We'll need three things from `redux`: `createStore`, `applyMiddleware`, and `combineReducers`. `createStore` will allows us to export the creation of our store. `applyMiddleware` will allow us to use middleware on actions that go to our reducers. `combineReducers` will allow us to use two different reducers to separate concerns of data.

 ```js
 import { createStore, applyMiddleware, combineReducers } from "redux";